ellohez/tr-mars-rover-project/README.md

 * To ensure a stable application before user input is introduced, this project is currently receiving input via the unit tests.
 * TDD was used to test-drive the solution as it was built.
 * The project aimed to produce production quality, readable and scalable code.
-* The unit test were created using Jest and the project maintains > 80% coverage
+* The unit test were created using Jest and the project maintains > 80% coverage as per industry standard.
+Coverage is currently > 90%.
 * The non-mutating functional approach that returns new instances of the objects is deemed to be a very JS way.
 Is simpler to test and will hopefully make the introduction of async functionality simpler.

 ## Next sprint